felixmariotto/three-mesh-ui/README.md

 **three-mesh-ui** is a small library for building VR user interfaces.
 The objects it creates are [Three.Object3Ds](https://github.com/mrdoob/three.js/blob/dev/src/core/Object3D.js), usable directly in a [three.js](https://threejs.org) scene like any other Object3D.

 **It is not a framework**, but a minimalist library to be used with the last version of three.js.
-It has no dependency other than three.js.
+It has no dependency but three.js.

 # Why ?